 Growing up, I was a devout atheist.
-With a sense of absolute certainty I concluded that it defied all reason and logic to believe in a higher power.
+With a sense of absolute certainty, I concluded that it defied all reason and logic to believe in a higher power.
 I remember eating up the, "Christopher Hitchens PWNs Christian" variety of YouTube videos.

 Over time, that heroic and unwavering belief began to waver.
-It started with my first high school girlfriend, whose parents insisted I joined them every Sunday for church service.
+It started with my first high school girlfriend, whose parents insisted I join them every Sunday for church service.
 At first it was something silly that I "had" to do to please her family (more on our need to please others later).
 Over time though, I grew to really appreciate that church community.

 I remember thinking, "I may not believe in God, but these Christians aren't so bad."
 From that day forward, I stopped calling myself an Atheist.
 I didn't like the, "Checkmate Christian," connotations that it carried.
 These Christians were my new friends after all.
 It seemed to me that the Atheism that I once practiced was a belief system of its own; a belief system centered around PWNING silly religious folk who didn't understand the awesome power of logic and reason.